blugenus/test-for-igaming-poker-parser/README.md

 MariaDB [(none)]> CREATE DATABASE newtestdb;
 ```

-Create new user and assign priviliges ( eg: 'username' and 'password' with full privileges on newtestdb.* )
+Create new user and assign privileges ( eg: 'username' and 'password' with full privileges on newtestdb.* )

 ```
 MariaDB [(none)]> GRANT ALL PRIVILEGES ON newtestdb.* TO 'username'@'localhost' IDENTIFIED BY 'password';